 Keyper is an Open Source SSH Key and Certificate Based Authentication Manager.
 It standardizes and centralizes the storage of SSH public keys and SSH Certificates for all Linux users in your organization saving significant time and effort it takes to manage SSH public keys and certificates on each Linux Server.
 Keyper is a lightweight container taking less than 100MB.
 It is launched either using Docker or Podman.
 You can be up and running within minutes instead of days.

 $ docker run \ -p 8080:80 \ -p 8443:443 \ --hostname <hostname> \ -it dbsentry/keyper

 $ podman run -p 8080:80 \ -p 8443:443 \ --hostname <hostname> \ -it quay.io/dbsentry/keyper

 Either command starts a new container with Keyper processes (OpenLDAP, Gunicorn, Nginx) running inside.

 Customary 5 min installation Demo

-Keyper is an SSH Key Based Authentication Manager
+Keyper is an SSH Key and Certificate Based Authentication Manager

-We, as system administrators and developers, regularly use OpenSSH’s public key authentication (aka password-less login) on Linux servers.
+We, as system administrators and developers, regularly use OpenSSH’s public key authentication (aka password-less login) on Linux servers or Certificate based authentication (more secure).
 The mechanism works based on public-key cryptography.
 One adds his/her RSA/DSA key to the authorized_keys file on the server.
 The user with the corresponding private key can login without a password.
 It works great until the number of servers starts to grow.
 It becomes a pain to manage the authorized_keys file on all the servers.
 Account revocation becomes a pain as well.
 Keyper aims to centralize all such SSH Public Keys within an organization.
 With Keyper, one can force key rotation, easily revoke keys, and centrally lock accounts.